vossstef/tang_nano_20k_c64/README.md

 ## RS232 Serial Interface Swiftlink-232 <-> WIFI Modem

-The FPGA companion firmware for M0S/BL616 or PiPico W /RP2040 contains a build in WIFI modem to connect via TCP/Telnet with a BBS.
+The FPGA companion firmware for M0S/BL616 or PiPico W /RP2040 contain a build in WIFI modem to connect via TCP/Telnet with a BBS.
 Most Terminal programs need the Kernal serial routines therefore select via OSD the CBM Kernal rather than default DolphinDOS.
 In addition select in System RS232 mode ``Swiftlink DE``.
 Also possible ACIA [6551](https://en.wikipedia.org/wiki/MOS_Technology_6551) addresses are: $DE00 (default), $DF00 or $D700.

-Modem Commands:
-ATPETSCII switches the modem interpreter to communicate in native C64 PETSCII character set
-ATSCAN scan for WiFi networks
-ATSSID ssid,password (connects to your WIFI Access Point)
-ATD host:port (connects to a BBS)
-<1sec>+++<1sec> escape to offline mode
-ATH to disconnect
+Have a look: FPGA companion Wicki [WIFI Modem](https://github.com/harbaum/FPGA-Companion/wiki/AT-Wi%E2%80%90Fi-modem)

 For a PETSCII or ASCII/ANSI BBS you can use [ccgms](https://github.com/mist64/ccgmsterm).
 Press ``F8`` and select modem ``Swiftlink DE`` and Baudrate of ``38400``.